-Sometimes, the media portray beets as some kind of miracle food.
-But are they actually good for you?
+Sometimes, the media portray beets as some kind of miracle vegetable.
+But just how good for you are they really?

 This article will take a look at the health benefits of beets, and what the latest science shows.